 A higher count will make the piece smaller, so you may lose some details.
 Will the eyes still be visible enough?
 How about the nose?
 You may need to adjust parts of the pattern.

-On the other hand, a lower count may make the design too spacey.
-You see more of the background with larger cross stitches.
+On the other hand, a lower count may cause the design to have too much space between stitches.
+You will see more of the background with larger cross stitches.
 Are there white spaces in between the flower petals that will look too odd with the pattern made larger?